In This Section:

-NEW: As of October 1, “Essential Maintenance Practices” are now called “Inspection, Repair and Cleaning (IRC) Practices.”
-IRC Practices will be the same as EMPs, except for these differences:
+As of October 1, 2022, “Essential Maintenance Practices EMPs” are now called “Inspection, Repair and Cleaning (IRC) Practices.”
+IRC Practices are the same as EMPs, except for these differences:

 The Vermont Lead Poisoning Prevention Law requires owners of residential rental buildings and child care facilities built before 1978 to do Inspection, Repair and Cleaning (IRC) Practices to help prevent lead poisoning in children.
 These are relatively inexpensive maintenance activities, which include inspecting the property for chipping and peeling paint.